Christopher-Hayes/Christopher-Hayes/README.md

 ⚡ I build websites with React/Next, Tailwind, Shopify, and WebGL.

-🔭 I'm working on a [GNOME Shell Extension](https://github.com/christopher-hayes/ask-ai) to interact with GPT-3 AI.
+🔭 Maintaining [VSCode ChatGPT "Reborn" Extension](https://github.com/christopher-hayes/ask-ai) as a FOSS alternative to Copilot, Cody, and similar.

 🌱 Currently learning how to live in the Fediverse.
 (Mastodon, NewPipe, NextCloud)